domain7/dev-wiki/css-sass.md

 Buttons are a good example of a potential module, as are forms.

-### Partials

-Partials are pieces of code that aren't modular in nature, but are broken off for easier maintainability.
-Good examples of potential partials are headers, footers, and specifically designed un-reusable items.

-Each partial should be contained in its own file.
-You shouldn't have a file called `parials.scss`, rather each module should be individually named, prefixed with an underscore, in the partials directory.
-For example `/partials/_header.scss`.

 ## Including third party libraries and utilities

 Most third party code you're likely to use will either installed via a gem and included in the config.rb file or an .scss file included and used via mixins.